Dilhasha/ballerina-dev-website/learn/guides/testing-ballerina-code/data-driven-tests.md

 ## Using Data Providers

-A data provider is a function that will be used to provide the data sets for a test function.
+A data provider is a function, which will be used to provide the data sets for a test function.
 A data provider function supports one of the following return types.

 ### Map of Tuple or Error